spooknik/SkyrimSE-Linux-Modding/README.md

 ### SKSE64
 0. Prepare to get your hands dirty.
 We need to manually patch Proton's files in order to make SKSE64 work.
 The process is basically the same as this [post](https://www.reddit.com/r/SteamPlay/comments/9uro22/fallout_4_how_to_get_fallout_4_script_extender/).
 Credit to the author.
 1. Download SKSE 64.
-2. Copy all .dlls and exe to Skyrim folder. **Not Data Folder**.
-The folder with SkyrimSE.exe.
+2. Copy all .dlls and .exe to Skyrim folder. **Not Data Folder**.
+The folder with SkyrimSE.exe. (typical SKSE64 install)
 3. Install bbe. `sudo apt install bbe`
-4. Download and run this script.
+4. Download and run [this script](https://raw.githubusercontent.com/spooknik/SkyrimSE-Linux-Modding/master/patch_proton.sh).
 It will patch your proton.
 You may need to edit the script to find your install of proton.
+5. Right on Skyrim SE in Steam and Go to `properties`.
+6. Click `Set Launch Options`
+7. Paste this `xterm -e bash -c "echo Not launching Skyrim SE due to Steam Properties settings.
+Run \"%command%\" to launch vanilla Skyrim SE; exec bash"` Click Okay.
+8. Launch Skyrim SE.
+9. Xterm should launch.
+You can now launch SKSE64 and other things from here.
+10. Run command `~/".steam/steam/steamapps/common/Proton 4.2/proton" run skse64_loader.exe` to launch Skyrim SE via SKSE64.
+11. Open console once in game and run `getskseversion` 12a.
+If it reports something, then you've suceeded.
+12b.
+From Xterm install FAudio Builds again, if needed.
+12c.
+You can launch Wrye Bash from Xterm to install and setup mods.
+Then launch SKSE the way outlined above.
+Your load order will be preserved.
+13.

+## Good To Know
+* So far as I can tell all SKSE plugin mods (.dll) work as they should.
+Just add them as you normally would.
+* Audio can be buggy.
+In Xterm before launching the game, you can run: `winetricks sound=alsa` to try to switch to ALSA sound.
+Or `winetricks sound=pulseaudio` for Pulse Audio.
+It may differ from system to system.
+* No idea if this works in Skyrim VR.
+Please don't ask.